A Local's Guide to Salvador da Bahia

 Salvador, Brazil facts

-Salvador was the "first" capital city in Brazil
+Salvador was the "first" capital of Brazil

 The recapture of Bahia by the Portuguese in 1625

-Locals will like to tell you that Salvador was the first capital of Brazil.
+Locals will like to tell you that Salvador was the first capital city of Brazil.
 And yes, before it was usurped by Rio de Janeiro in 1763, Salvador served as the first capital city of Brazil for two centuries.
 Only small snag in the story is that Brazil wasn't technically a country until the 1800s.

 Salvador da Bahia was one of the birthplaces of Capoeira